fractalide/fractalide-oz/README.md

 Fractallang
 ===========

-Fractallang is an implementation of Hypercard that swaps out Hypertalk for a flow based programming language implemented in Mozart Oz (www.mozart-oz.org)
+Fractallang is an implementation of Hypercard that swaps out Hypertalk for a Flow Based Programming language.

-It is the front end language for fractalide a content centric network browser.
+It is the front end language for Fractalide a content centric network browser.

 In other words, what Javascript is to a Channel Centric Browser (HTTP Browser), so Fractallang is to a Content Centric Browser.